 ‘Complex systems’ thinking has influenced discourse in the different fields of water, urbanisation, and climate change.
 In the case of water, theoretical approaches have increasingly adopted frameworks based on complex social-ecological-technological systems, in which the resources, governance structures and processes as well as the infrastructure for storage and distribution constitute a ‘coupled system’ [28].
 Drawing on the seminal work of Holling (1973) [29] and Gunderson (2000) [30] a systems approach provides a framework for identifying and analysing the linkages and dependencies between constituent elements at different scales, as well as the feedback loops that operate between them.
 Such a perspective has value for identifying vulnerability that might manifest at any point within systems, or in the linkages and relationships between systems.
 Conversely building adaptive capacity and resilience is argued to require attention to the ecological conditions of the resource itself [31,32], as well as the technology and infrastructure, and most significantly, the governance structures and processes through which management is performed.

-In a similar vein, recent literature on urbanisation has moved away from defining ‘urban’ solely according to space and territory.
+In a similar vein, recent literature on urbanisation has moved away from defining the ‘urban’ solely according to space and territory.
 The contemporary urban world depends on complex networks of infrastructure and technology that cross geographical, ecological, and administrative boundaries that are increasingly inter-linked and inter-dependent [33,34].
 These networks are created and managed by similarly complex institutional structures and processes, comprising a diverse range of actors and interests.
 It is through these networks that the pace of contemporary urbanisation becomes possible.

 Literature on disruptions and the inherent fragility of urban infrastructure also has implications for our understanding of climate vulnerabilities.
 Infrastructure networks are always precarious achievements, with an inherent fragility of potentiality to fail due to engineering and physical design, or else the institutional arrangements through which they are managed, operated and maintained [23].
 It is through these networks that shocks cascade, and diverse impacts are felt beyond the location of any one specific event [35,36].
 In the context of climate-related impacts and natural disasters, infrastructure networks create new fault lines of vulnerability within urban environments.